sarahbonnin/CRG_RIntroduction/functionsbasics.md

 <h2>Functions</h2>

-In programming, a function is a section of a program that performs a specific task.
+In programming, a function is a section of a program that **performs a specific task**.

-For example function getwd is used as:
+For example, the function **getwd** is used as:
 ```{r}
 getwd()
 ```